 Stash is a FinTech company that offers various financial products aimed at American retail investors.
 Examples include the ability to invest in different stocks or index funds, personal investment advice, life insurance, a debit card, and much more.

-Stash makes money via subscription fees, cashback rewards, payment for order flow, and returns on the balance invested in the customer’s account.
+Stash makes money via subscription fees, cashback rewards, payment for order flow, and interest earned on cash.

 Founded in 2015 and headquartered in New York, Stash has grown to become one of the leading personal finance applications.
 To that extent, Stash has raised over $300 million and is valued at $800 million.

 What Is Stash & How Does It Work?

 Stash is a personal finance application that offers a variety of products for investing and saving purposes.

 Some of the features that Stash offers include: